luvwinnie/real_time_vocoder/README.md

 ## Requirements
 The software is tested in Ubuntu 18.04LTS and MacOS Mojave(10.14.2) with `python3`.
 You need to install PyQt5, pyqtgraph, PyAudio, pyworld in order to run the program.
-Install the required package with following command.
+Install the required package with the following command.

 ### Ubuntu 18.04LTS
 ```